Wanna cut to the chase? I went searching for the best bass distortion pedal, and my top pick was the BOSS Distortion Guitar Pedal, Single Mode (DS-1).

 If your amplifier is cheap, poor quality or doesn’t produce a nice sound on it’s own, you’ll struggle to achieve that dirty distortion you’re looking for.

 It may also be that your amp has an in built noise gate, a feature manufacturers include to actually prevent sound distortion.

 With a gate in place to prevent any alterations to the sound’s signal, you’ll be robbed of precious tone.

 If your volume is kept to a minimum to prevent angry neighbors or avoid feedback, it could be making your sound ‘thinner’.

-We hope you found our reviews and buying guide on the best bass distortion pedals helpful!
-If you have any feedback, feel free to contact us. 🙂
+I hope you found my reviews of the best bass distortion pedals helpful!